Douglascrc/douglas-campos-backend/README.md

 POST /sale - Post an album for sale

-Post /remove/id - Remove an album
+POST /remove/id - Remove an album